Dynatrace/OneAgent-SDK/README.md

 ## Trace in-process asynchronous execution

 You can use the SDK to trace asynchronous in-process code execution.
-This might be useful if OneAgent does not support the threading framework or specific asynchronous libraries.
-In-process-linking should be used to link other services (Database-, Webrequests, ...) between thread or queuing boundaries currently not supported out-of-the-box by OneAgent.
+This might be useful if the OneAgent does not support the threading framework or specific asynchronous libraries.
+In-process-linking should be used to link other services (Database, Webrequests, ...) between thread or queueing boundaries currently not supported out-of-the-box by the OneAgent.

 To link asynchronous execution, you need to create an ``InProcessLink``, where async execution forks: